Farmington man to be sentenced on child pornography charge

 The agreement calls for a prison sentence of two to seven years.

-The defense asked to judge to put off sentencing for one year, so Keele could get counseling.
+The defense asked the judge to put off sentencing for one year, so Keele could get counseling.

 The judge denied that request but did give him an extra three months, and set sentencing for January 15, 2020.